codeclinic/wp-spamfree/readme.txt

 3. Clear your browser's cache, clear your cookies, and restart your browser.
 Then reload the page.

-4. Make sure JavaScript and cookies are enabled in your browser.
+4. If you are receiving the error message: "Sorry, there was an error.
+Please enable JavaScript and Cookies in your browser and try again." then you need to make sure JavaScript and cookies are enabled in your browser.
 (JavaScript is different from Java.
 Java is not required.)
 These are enabled by default in web browsers.
+The status display will let you know if these are turned on or off (as best the page can detect - occasionally the detection does not work.)
+If this message comes up consistently even after JavaScript and cookies are enabled, then there most likely is an installation problem, plugin conflict, or JavaScript conflict.
+Read on for possible solutions.

 5. Check your WordPress Version.
 If you are using a release earlier than 2.3, you may want to upgrade for a whole slew of reasons, including features and security.